-This document provides a range of real-world AI scenarios encountered by board members and superintendents along with the relevant policy areas.
+This document provides relevant policy areas related to the use of artificial intelligence (AI) in schools and a range of related real-world scenarios that board of education members and superintendents may encounter.
 It may be used as a reference when assessing a response or approach to AI-related scenarios that emerge at the governing board level.

-Policy Area Definitions Cheating / Plagiarism Whether a student is misrepresenting work performed or the final product as their own based on expectations.
-Note: it is not misrepresenting if the assignment permits the use of AI or the student discloses the use of AI.
-Privacy / Confidentiality Whether use of or interaction with AI violates a student or employee's right to privacy and/or confidentiality.
-Due Process Whether decisions are made according to a fair process consistent with collective bargaining agreements and legal requirements.
-Access / Equity Whether there is equitable access to or treatment by AI, either by those using it or those subject to decisions made by its use.
-Use of Output Whether use of AI prevents/inhibits or supports/enables a student achieving the district's standards for academic achievement or an employee performing their responsibilities.
-Labor / Working Conditions Whether use of AI impacts working conditions subject to collective bargaining agreements or required professional development.
-Accountability / Transparency Whether the user, subject, or other stakeholders are aware that AI was used to generate the information or decision, and whether an individual/entity is identified as the accountable authority for ensuring proper use.
+Policy Area Definitions Cheating/Plagiarism Whether a student is misrepresenting work performed or presenting the final product as their own based on expectations.
+Note: It is not misrepresentation if the assignment permits the use of AI or the student discloses the use of AI.
+Privacy/Confidentiality Whether use of, or interaction with, AI violates a student or employee's right to privacy and/or confidentiality.
+Due process Whether decisions are made according to a fair process consistent with collective bargaining agreements and legal requirements.
+Access/Equity Whether there is equitable access to, or treatment by, AI either by those using it or those subject to decisions made for its use.
+Use of output Whether use of AI prevents/inhibits or supports/enables a student achieving the local educational agency's standards for academic achievement or an employee performing their responsibilities.
+Labor/Working conditions Whether use of AI impacts working conditions subject to collective bargaining agreements or required professional development.
+Accountability/Transparency Whether the user, subject or other stakeholders are aware that AI was used to generate the information or decision, and whether an individual/entity is identified as the accountable authority for ensuring proper use of AI.
 Security Whether use is authorized and meets security requirements, including a process for determining if authorization is necessary and by whom.